The hot topics at nonprofit conferences big and small.

 - Particular types of support (such as program development or funding for equipment)

-Grants can provide different types of support for your organization.
+Grants can provide different types of support for your nonprofit organization.
 For example:

 Operating support or unrestricted funding is a grant for day-to-day operating costs or to support the general work of an organization.
 It’s not dedicated to a particular purpose or project.